systematic-magic/aop/front matter.rst

 1.3.
 Check that capitalisation of scientific terms is correct.
 We suggest the you use the following procedure, if in you are in doubt regarding this or that term.

 1.4.
-Check that following Latin terms are written in italics: in vivo, in vitro, in utero, in situ.
+Check that following Latin terms are written in italics: **in vivo, in vitro, in utero, in situ**.
 For other Latin terms and gene names either italics or plain text is acceptable.

 2. Author List
 --------------

 2.1.
-Check that all author names in Author List are separated by commas (,).
+Check that all author names in author list are separated by commas (,).
 No other separators allowed.

 2.2.
 Check that there is no period (or any other punctuation mark) after the last author name.